Fourier Neural Operators for Learning Dynamics in Quantum Spin Systems

 Moreover, traditional neural networks struggle with generalizing across different discretizations, often requiring re-training or adjustments to maintain accuracy when applied to new discretization schemes.
 In contrast, Fourier Neural Operators (FNOs) provide a compelling alternative by learning operators between infinite-dimensional function spaces, leveraging their resolution-invariance~\cite{li2020fourier,kossaifi2023multi,li2023fourier,lingsch2023beyond,li2024geometry,lanthaler2024discretization}.
 This allows FNOs to be trained at lower resolutions and seamlessly perform evaluations at higher resolutions, a phenomenon known as zero-shot super-resolution.
 Moreover, FNOs maintain consistent error rates across varying resolutions and offer exceptional computational efficiency, performing orders of magnitude faster than traditional solvers for partial differential equations (PDEs)~\cite{li2020fourier,maust2022fourier,bonev2023spherical,helwig2023group,zhijie2022fourier}.
 Recent studies demonstrate the effectiveness of FNOs in representing the S-matrix and solving fundamental quantum problems, such as the double-slit experiment and wave packet scattering \cite{mizera2023scattering}.
 However, the study primarily focuses on relatively simple quantum problems, which, while illustrative, have limited practical application.

 \textbf{Our approach:} We explore whether FNOs can effectively learn the dynamics of quantum wavefunctions in quantum systems, such as quantum spin systems \cite{parkinson2010introduction}.
 Given the limitations of contemporary quantum simulators, FNOs present a potential tool for studying quantum systems, learning their dynamics and, most interestingly, extrapolating those dynamics to timescales that are not possible either experimentally (due to coherence times) or computationally (due to, e.g., the growing rank of tensor networks with increased circuit-depth or time-evolution).
 As quantum dynamics are dictated by the Schrödinger equation, which is a PDE, the use of FNOs for learning the time-evolution operator is well motivated.
-We employ temporal data from actual quantum computations to train FNOs, enabling them to capture system dynamics, extrapolate future time intervals, and generate predictions for analogous inputs.
+We employ temporal data generated from high-fidelity classical simulations of quantum dynamics to train FNOs, enabling them to capture system evolution, extrapolate to future time intervals, and generalize for analogous inputs.
+This classical-data-driven approach ensures that the model learns accurate dynamics in a noise-free setting, while providing a foundation for future extensions that could use data directly from actual quantum computations to extrapolate dynamics beyond the coherence limit.
 This methodology has the potential to address the limitations imposed by quantum decoherence, which impedes large-scale and prolonged simulations.

 The time-evolution of spin systems is particularly advantageous for exploring the application of FNOs, as they are fundamental models that encapsulate a wide array of complex phenomena inherent in quantum mechanics \cite{sachdev1999quantum}.
 These simplified systems are instrumental in elucidating various quantum many-body effects, such as quantum phase transitions, gauge symmetries, and spin liquids, while also facilitating the discovery of novel, uncharacterized phenomena \cite{sandvik2010computational}.
 Notable examples of these models include the Ising model, the Heisenberg model, and the XY model.
 The large-scale simulation of these spin systems is of paramount importance due to their extensive applications in fields such as condensed matter physics, high-energy particle physics, and quantum gravity \cite{sandvik2010computational}.